tamdrashtri/tampersonalblog/content/post/remind-ourselves-of-blindspots.md

 +++
-date = ""
+date = "2019-08-01"
-draft = true
 lastmod = ""
 tags = []
-title = "Remind ourselves of blindspots"
+title = "Remind ourselves of our own blindspots"

 +++
 There're two types of people in the world: those who focus on others' mistakes and those who focus on their own blindspots.